Students: Getting Involved in Research

 Volunteer in a lab, on a research team, or with a research advisor informally.
 This is a good way to try out research without a binding commitment.

 Do research for 1-4 credits as Independent Study or Research.
 Find out more here.
-2 credits for 6 hours per week is very typical, and you can take it for P/NP or for a grade.
+2 credits for 6 hours per week is very typical, and you can take it for pass/no credit or for a grade.
 Research for credit often means that you have more choice in the direction of your research and learning goals.

 Find a paid research position.
 This typically means you are working on an established research project for an external partner with your research advisor.
 Note that not all professors hire students for pay during the semester.